LeaYeh/42_minishell_tester/README.md

 The difference to `--track-fds=yes` is that it also tracks fds `0`, `1` and `2` (stdin, stdout and stderr).<br>
 The standard file descriptors get inherited from the parent process that spawned minishell.<br>
 If you don't modify them, valgrind won't report any errors (`<inherited from parent>`).<br>
-However, if you do modify the standard fds, f.e. you used `dup()` and `dup2()` to restore the original stdfds, valgrind will report them as leaking if you don't close them again in the same process in which you touched them.<br>
+However, if you do modify the standard fds, f.e. you used `dup()` and `dup2()` to restore the original stdfds, valgrind will report them as leaking if you don't close them again in the same process in which you touched them.

 A common test case to reproduce these leaks from `--track-fds=all` is to combine a redirection with a simple builtin: `cd > outfile`.<br>
 Because the builtin gets executed without any pipes, it does not run in a child process.<br>